Deutsch English

 Many of the statements made come from the experiences and observations that SOLWODI social workers make when consolidating and supporting clients.

-The following sources are important for certain sections of the text:
+The following sources are also important for certain sections of the text:

 Federal Criminal Police Office, human trafficking and exploitation.
 Federal Situation Report 2022, Wiesbaden 2023